 OUTFIT 5: TULUM DAY TRIPS

-Finally, if you’re planning a day trip from Tulum, then consider bringing a mix of everything depending on your destination!
+Finally, if you’re planning a day trip from Tulum, consider bringing a mix of everything depending on your destination!

 - maxi dresses